Market Overview

 Stafford has the shorter commute to downtown at ~55 minutes vs ~60 minutes.
 Stafford has no direct Metro access.
 Warrenton has no direct Metro access.

-Both cities are popular with families.
 Stafford County offers affordable homes and a growing community south of the D. Warrenton is the county seat of Fauquier County, known for its equestrian culture, charming Old Town, and rolling countryside.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.